CFA® Financial Statement and Analysis

 Non-Current (Long-Term) Liabilities

-Covers financial statement presentation, disclosures, and derecognition of debt, as well as the treatment of debt covenants in protecting creditors.
+Covers financial statement presentation, disclosures, and derecognition of debt, as well as treating debt covenants in protecting creditors.
 The reading also includes descriptions of the effective interest method and how to calculate interest expense, amortization of bond discounts/premiums, and interest payments.

 Financial Reporting Quality